 Having the taskbar, start menu, and action center transparent can be good to your eyes, but the feature consumes some of the resources on your PC.
 You can disable transparency by visiting Settings > Personalization > Colors.
 Turn off the toggle button that says ” Make Start, taskbar, and action center transparent.

 8. Always keep Windows updated

 There is an abundance of updates in the Windows ecosystem that are regularly pushed to the users, sometimes forcefully.
-But regularly updating your Windows 10 PC can improve performance in addition to protecting the device from unwanted threats and newly discovered vulnerabilities.
+But regularly updating your computer can improve Windows 10’s performance in addition to protecting the machine from unwanted threats and newly discovered vulnerabilities.

 Starting from Windows 8, Microsoft provides universal drivers for a vast collection of third-party hardware.
 Updates for such devices are delivered through Windows Update.
 But in the case of unsupported third-party apps and hardware, you might have to update them manually.

 9. Open apps lightning fast